Treaty between Ebla and Abarsal

 The Treaty between Ebla and Abarsal is a diplomatic treaty that was concluded between the Early Bronze Age city-states of Ebla and Abarsal.
 It was signed around 2350 BC, and may be the earliest recorded diplomatic treaty in human history.
 While the geographical location of Ebla is clear, the historians have so far not been able to identify the exact location of Abarsal.
 Among several hypotheses, Giovanni Pettinato prefers to see Abarsal as the future city of Assur, the capital of Assyria.
 However, the text indicates that it is a state bordering or close to Ebla with which it shares a common border.

 Dating and chronology

 The tablet containing the treaty was found in the archives of Ebla that survived the fire of the royal palace.
 Despite the difficulties encountered during the restoration of the cuneiform tablets, it was possible to date this treaty around the year 2350 BC, thanks to prosopographic studies of its writing.

+The tablet has museum designation TM.75.G.2420 and Cuneiform Digital Library Initiative artifact number P241971.

 This treaty was probably written at the time of King Irkab-Damu and his vizier Ibrium.